blair-aitken/lane_detection/README.md

 - Every camera has its own intrinsic properties (focal length, distortion coefficients, etc.).
 - To account for this, you must run **camera calibration** using the provided `chessboard.png` (A4 print).
 - **Input:**
-  - At least 10 photos of the chessboard pattern at different distances/angles taken with the same camera setup used for driving.
+  - At least 10 images (.jpg, .jpeg, .png, .bmp, .tif or .tiff) of the chessboard pattern at different distances/angles taken with the same camera setup used for driving.
-  - Place these images in the `data/chessboard_images` folder.
+  - Save these images in the `data/chessboard_images` folder.
   - Accepted formats: `*.jpg`, `*.jpeg`, `*.png`, `*.bmp`, `*.tif`, `*.tiff`
 - **Output:**
   - `data/calib/camera_intrinsics.npz` containing `camera_matrix` and `dist_coeffs`